Birds of a Feather 2023

-The 2023 OLF Conference will be holding Birds of a Feather (BoF) sessions on Friday, September 8.
-Because of high demand last year, we are expanding the hours to be between 7:00 and 10:00pm.
+The 2024 OLF Conference will be holding Birds of a Feather (BoF) sessions on Friday, November 15.
+The schedule will be between 7:00 and 10:00pm.

 A BoF session is typically more interactive than a regular presentation; it is an opportunity for a group of people with a common interest to get together.
 Past session topics have included text editors, game development, homebrew computing, Google Summer of Code projects, configuration management systems, and running Linux user groups.